Work Begins On Converting Long Vacant Chattanooga Bank Building Into Hilton Tapestry Collection Hotel

 In 1929, Chattanooga Savings Bank merged with First National Bank, and the enlarged banking office and service area was renovated with Mr. Hunt’s additional drawings.
 As a result of the expansion, the Riviera had to vacate the building.

-In the early 1930s, the Depression forced the merged First National Bank – which had as its president Charles P. Hoskins and former Chattanooga Bank president W.A.
-Sadd as vice president – was a victim of the faltering economic times.
+In the early 1930s, the Depression forced the merged First National Bank – which had as its president Charles P. Hoskins and former Chattanooga Savings Bank president W.A.
+Sadd as vice president – to close.

 It continued as a popular office building, with successful Coca-Cola bottler Cartter Lupton among its tenants for a few years.